With more than 20 student-led clubs, activities, and leadership opportunities on campus, there's something for everyone!

 The Wood-Fired Community Oven On Campus Club hosted its inaugural pizza cooking event at the end of January 2021.
 We're happy to say it will be the first of many (tasty) community events.

 What's that you hear?
 It's the bell of historic Bearce Hall - constructed in 1873 - ringing loud and clear across campus to celebrate team victories, commencement exercises, the birth of a child, and more.

 The first week of school is affectionately known as "Connections Week."
-Freshmen stay at Kents Hill to discover our rich traditions and rituals; Sophomores visit Acadia National Park to hike, bike, sea kayak, and swim; Juniors stay at a lakeside luxury summer camp; while Seniors and Postgraduates head north for a guided whitewater rafting trip.
+Freshmen stay at Kents Hill to discover our rich traditions and rituals; Sophomores visit Rangely Lake State Park to hike, bike, and swim; Juniors stay at a lakeside summer camp; while Seniors and Postgraduates head north for a guided whitewater rafting trip.